 In recent weeks COVID-19 has begun fostering an environment susceptible to criminal cyber-activity that targets workplaces moving to a working-from-home model.

 The ACCC's ScamWatch has recently reported a substantial increase in the number of COVID-19 themed scams.
 This includes the targeting of personal and client confidential information through phishing e-mails designed to provide warnings or news from reputable organisations, including the World Health Organisation.
-The risk posed by the legitimate format and style of these emails is heightened by the common unfamiliarity with working outside of the office, which may cause employees to lower their guard to external security threats.
+The risk posed by the legitimate format and style of these emails is heightened by the common unfamiliarity with working outside of the office, which may cause employees and volunteers to lower their guard to external security threats.

 In addition to creating a higher dependence on digital communication, an increase in remote working creates concern of:

-- employees using unsecure internet connections;
+- employees and volunteers using unsecure internet connections;

 - incompatibility and security flaws in local software on home computers used to access workplace networks;